 Switching energy suppliers can be one of the quickest and easiest ways of reducing the cost of your household bills.
 New tariffs come onto the market every few months and energy providers are always offering deals to encourage you to switch.

 If you’re using the same energy provider you’ve always used, then it may be time to do some research and look for a better deal.
+You can compare providers with the existing suppliers to your property using The Energy Shop's handy energy comparison tool.

 Heating and hot water control